cdsittampalam/documentation/docs/Fund Administration.md

 1. To change any of the fund details, click **Back** to return to the previous wizard screen.
 Clicking **Back** again moves to previous screens.
 2. Click **Confirm and Create Fund**.

-Transfers display an error message to the recipient after the confirmation step if the target counterparty does not have a default fund set for the asset.
-For example, you use Bitcoin but they don't have a Bitcoin fund.